aldrin/git-changelog/README.md

 > brew install git-changelog
 ```

-Both options build the executable from sources - if you're looking for just the executables, they're
+Both options build the executable from sources.
-attached to the [releases].
+If you're looking for just the executables, they're attached to the [releases].

 ## Usage